Powered by SchoolDash

 Environment: About average.
 Air pollution and traffic accidents are quite low, while crime is quite high.

 Disadvantaged pupils: Below average.
 Progress up to age 16 is below average.
-Destinations at 16 are above average.
-Progress at 16-18 is poor.
+Destinations at 16 are about average.
+Progress at 16-18 is below average.
 Destinations at 18 (allowing for attainment) are below average.

 Provision for special educational needs